ClassicPress-research/classic-elements/README.md

 **License:** GPLv3
 **License URI:** https://www.gnu.org/licenses/gpl-3.0.html

-Classic Elements of a hard fork of Classic Elements adopted to work with ClassicPress!
+Classic Elements is a hard fork of Elementor adopted to work with ClassicPress!

 The most advanced frontend drag & drop page builder.
 Create high-end, pixel perfect websites at record speeds.
 Any theme, any page, any design.